ethereum/EIPs/SCCP/sccp-12.md

 created: 2020-02-03
 ---

+## Please note (20/02/2020)
+As part of the Achernar release, we are reactivating these assets.

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->
 The vast majority of frontrunning activity is concentrated in three synth asset pairs: